Total elbow replacement

 What does total elbow replacement surgery involve?

-Currently, we are one of the few practices in the UK able to provide total elbow replacement surgery routinely and we offer a number of different types of elbow replacement prostheses including custom-made prostheses.
-There are ‘off-the-shelf’ total elbow replacement systems available, however, at Fitzpatrick Referrals, we have pioneered custom-made total elbow implant systems in collaboration with a group of experienced human total elbow surgeons.
+Currently, we are one of the few practices in the UK able to provide total elbow replacement surgery, whereby the entire elbow joint surface is replaced with a custom elbow prostheses.
+At Fitzpatrick Referrals, we have pioneered custom-made total elbow implant systems in collaboration with a group of experienced human total elbow surgeons.
 We are currently the only referral centre in the UK offering custom-made implants for elbow disease in dogs.
 Each implant prosthesis is made specifically for the patient using information gained from detailed CT images of the patient’s diseased and non-diseased elbow joints.

 What are the potential complications with total elbow replacement?